cerb/cerb.github.io/_docs/records/custom-fieldsets.md

 | Level | picklist (Standard, Priority, Enterprise) | `Enterprise`
 | Expires | date | `2025-12-31 23:59:59 UTC`

-Every time a new ticket is opened, a [bot](/docs/bots/) could check the sender's SLA to determine the assignment and due date (but only if that obligation hasn't expired).
+Every time a new ticket is opened, an [automation](/docs/automations/) could check the sender's SLA to determine the assignment and due date (but only if that obligation hasn't expired).
 Bots could also remind a client to renew when their SLA is about to expire.

 Fieldsets can be used to further subdivide a broad record type into classifications.
 For instance, asset records could have custom fieldsets for _"Vehicle"_ and _"Computer"_.
 You could then create a list of only assets that are vehicles based on their color, mileage, passenger capacity, etc.